kavishgr/kavishgr.github.io/docs/test_for_passwd_reset.md

 # Testing Password Reset Functionalities

+## Guess/brute force password before clicking on reset link

+Sometimes the password is reset to a guessable value (birthday date, username+id, etc) even if the reset procedure is not completed (reset link by email, otp, etc)..

+So you can just click on reset password and then guess/brute that value.

 ## **Include your mail as a second parameter (you might receive the reset link)**
 ```
 POST /reset